Ryuutei/wgwg/_sources/skyrim/skyrim_index.txt

     ^, for subsubsections
     ", for paragraphs

-.. index:: The Elder Scrolls,
+.. index:: The Elder Scrolls, FPS, Solo

 The Elder Scrolls V: Skyrim
 ===========================